FACTION BRIEF

 Transit Partner

-The Pilgrims help people do something that will probably kill them.
-They do this honestly, openly, with full disclosure of the risks.
-But the fact remains that their infrastructure makes possible deaths that would not occur without it.
-Are they enablers or servants?
+The Pilgrims help people do something that will probably kill them, openly, with full disclosure of the risks.
+The fact remains that their infrastructure makes possible deaths that would not occur without it.
 Is honesty about risk the same as absolution from responsibility?
+The Pilgrims say yes.
+The families of the dead are less certain.

 Diallo's Sealed Journal